Consumers International IP Watchlist Report 2012

 Thankfully some countries are taking this on board.
 For example, the UK’s Hargreaves Review of IP and Growth, published last year, provides one promising sign that more balanced copyright laws, with updated copyright exceptions for the benefit of consumers, educational establishments, researchers, libraries and archives, are on the way for 2013 and beyond.

 This year, we welcome two new countries into the rankings - Malawi and Costa Rica - and welcome back some countries that took a break last year, including both our first and last place-getters, Israel and Jordan respectively.
 Although they may be neighbours, Israel's "fair use" regime provides a promising foundation for the development of an inclusive and innovative knowledge society, whereas Jordan's tough laws provide nothing but an incentive to piracy.We hope that policy makers and activists alike will gain benefit from this year's IP Watchlist as a guide to best and worst practices in IP policy and practice.
 Download your free copy of the IP Watchlist report now, and browse through the more detailed country reports below.

-You can now download a free copy of the IP Watchlist report for 2010, and browse through the individual country reports on which the report is based.
-You can also review the previous 2009 edition (also available in Spanish), and help to help to develop the 2011 edition.
+You can download a free copy of the IP Watchlist report for 2012, and browse through the individual country reports on which the report is based.
+You can also review the previous editions for 2011, 2010 and 2009.

 CI members can also request full-colour printed copies of the Watchlist.